William Ivison Macadam

-Contemporaneous description

 The Scotsman ran a contemporary view of him the day after his death: "Few men were more widely known in Edinburgh or more affectionately regarded than was Colonel Ivison Macadam.
 He was a man of varied interests.
 To scientific men he was known as a clever and highly qualified analytical chemist, an able and interesting lecturer on that subject, and a prominent and useful member of learned societies.
 Among Freemasons he was known as one of the most enthusiastic members of the craft, and a leading officer in many of its orders.
 But it was as a Volunteer that he is most widely known to the general public.
 Latterly his appointment as brigade-major for the 1st Lothian Volunteer Brigade brought him in touch with both the regular and the volunteer officers of the district, and by all he was admired and respected alike for his genial personal qualities, his sound military instincts and accomplishments, his organising abilities, and his capacity for hard work.
 The tragedy of his death was deepened by the fact that it came on the day when he was to command a special representative Volunteer Battalion to take part in the Coronation celebrations.

 Early life

-He was born at 11 Brandon Street, a Georgian townhouse near the Water of Leith in Edinburgh’s Second New Town.
+He was born at 11 Brandon Street, a Georgian townhouse near the Water of Leith in Edinburgh's Second New Town.
 He was the eldest son of Stevenson Macadam.
 The family moved to Brighton House, 25 Brighton Place in Portobello when he was four years old.

-He was educated at the Royal High School, Edinburgh and The Edinburgh Collegiate School and at Heidelberg University, Germany (where he studied with Professor Robert Bunsen inventor of the Bunsen Burner).
+He was educated at the Royal High School, Edinburgh and The Edinburgh Collegiate School and at Heidelberg University, Germany, where he studied with Professor Robert Bunsen inventor of the Bunsen Burner.

 Academic career

-Macadam followed in his father’s footsteps and began lecturing to both medical and veterinary students in 1873.
-From 1901 he was based at Surgeon's Hall in Edinburgh.
-He became associated with his father, Dr. Stevenson Macadam, a well-known analytical chemist and lecturer on chemistry in his work at Surgeons Hall Laboratory, Edinburgh, the headquarters of the Royal College of Surgeons of Edinburgh (the oldest medical corporation in the world).
+Macadam followed in his father's footsteps and began lecturing to both medical and veterinary students in 1873.
+From 1901 he was based at Surgeon's Hall in Edinburgh, the headquarters of the Royal College of Surgeons of Edinburgh, the oldest medical corporation in the world.
+He became associated with his father, Dr. Stevenson Macadam, 'a well-known analytical chemist and lecturer on chemistry in his work at Surgeons' Hall Laboratory.
 He rapidly became known as a coadjutor to his father.
 He also subsequently became a lecturer in chemistry and agricultural chemistry, School of Medicine, Edinburgh.